Voting in York County

 You can return the ballot in person to the York County voter registration office, or you can mail it in.
 If you return it in person, you will need a Photo ID, same as voting in person.

-Ballots returned by mail should be mailed no later than one week prior to election day to help ensure timely delivery.
+Ballots returned by mail should be mailed no later than one week prior to election day to help ensure timely delivery (and if you’ve tracked mail recently, you might consider mailing it two weeks before election day).
 Ballots must be received by the York County voter registration office by 7:00 p.m. on election day.